Ensuring trust in graduate qualifications

 In the age of AI, employers need assurance that graduates have genuinely earned their degrees.
-Assured Assessment™ certifies that universities maintain rigorous, in-person assessment standards.
+Assured Assessment™ is an independent certification given to universities that ensure every graduate personally demonstrates every course learning outcome under secure conditions.

 The Problem